A. The application process is very simple, enrol in only 4 steps. See more.

 Sample elective option: TOEIC, Pronunciation, Power Speaking, Study Support, Workshops (Job & CV), News Club

-See our electives/activities calendar for this month
+See our electives/activities calendar for the term.

 A. Most NZLC electives/activities will have a school representative leading/accompanying the group.